Frequently Asked Questions

 How do I get parameters on function exports?
 I have the function name, but that is near useless unless I can figure out the parameters.

 If you don't have the source code and API documentation, the machine code is all there is.
-PE Explorer provides a Disassembler.
-There is only one way to figure out the parameters: run the disassembler and read the disassembly output.
+PE Explorer provides a Disassembler tool that can assist you in this task.
+However, there's no automated way to determine the parameters.
+There's only one way to figure them out: run the disassembler and manually analyze the disassembly output.
 Unfortunately, this task of reverse engineering the interface cannot be automated.

-PE Explorer comes bundled with descriptions for 39 various libraries, including the core Windows operating system libraries (eg. KERNEL32, GDI32, USER32, SHELL32, WSOCK32), key graphics libraries (DDRAW, OPENGL32) and more.
-But PE Explorer is unable to provide description sets for all libraries or functions ever written by humankind.
+PE Explorer includes descriptions for 39 different libraries, including core Windows operating system libraries like KERNEL32, GDI32, USER32, SHELL32, and WSOCK32, as well as key graphics libraries like DDRAW and OPENGL32.
+However, PE Explorer may not cover all libraries or functions ever developed.

 Disassembler